• Blood is a fluid connective tissue.

 RED BLOOD CELLS -> Carry oxygen

-•Red blood cells are disc-shaped cells containing haemoglobin,
+•Red blood cells are disc-shaped cells containing hemoglobin,

 •Haemoglobin enables the cells to pick up and deliver oxygen to all parts of the body, then pick up carbon dioxide and remove it from tissues.

-•Its life span is from 20 days to 120 days and are then broken down into pigments called bilirubin and biliverdin in the liver.
+•Its life span is from 20 days to 120 days and is then broken down into pigments called bilirubin and biliverdin in the liver.

-•Its destruction takes place in liver & spleen.
-Therefore, liver is called grave of RBC.
+•Its destruction takes place in the liver & spleen.
+Therefore, the liver is called the grave of RBC.

 •they are made in the bone marrow,